Sec.

 Can a municipality adopt all three extension resolutions at the same time?

-No. The Standard and Technical College extension resolutions are designed to allow more time to pay existing costs and debt.
-These can be adopted at the same time; however, a municipality cannot adopt an Affordable Housing extension resolution until all costs are paid.
+No. The Standard and Technical College extensions are designed to allow more time to pay existing costs and debt.
+These extension resolutions can be adopted at the same time; however, a municipality cannot adopt an Affordable Housing extension resolution until all costs are paid.
 See

 TID Options Near Max Life document for more information.